 - For the training, my trip to China was a memorable experience, and when I came back, I realized just how far I had been.
 When you can adapt to such a change, you can adapt to other contexts.
 The third year was also memorable: you become more of a specialist, you become more autonomous.

 Where did you do your final year internship and what was the subject ?

 I did my internship in the Alten company, at Sophia Antipolis, near Nice.
 My research subject was to do with Big Data.
 Companies today are increasingly on the hunt to extract maximum value from large volumes of data.
 These volumes can be of different types, structured (databases), semi-structured (for example, representing documents by keywords) or unstructured (raw data on social networks).
 We call all of this information a Datalake.
 My research subject was downstream of the Datalake, where the information had to be organized, analyzed and exploited using algorithms that could process large blocks of data.

 What did you like about your student life in Brest ?

 I loved my time in Brest.
 I don’t really care about the weather and I could do fantastic sports in idyllic surroundings.
 Brittany is a very beautiful region.
 It has magnificent sports spots.

 The school’s surroundings, the nightlife, the associations enabled meet to meet exceptional people.

 What are your plans for the future ?

-I’m interested in entrepreneurship.
+I am currently a web developer at Astek.
+But I’m also interested in entrepreneurship.
 I would like to create my own company.
-But I am also looking for my first job.

 Do you have any advice for students in preparatory classes ?